redtexts/texts/communistplatform_1984_platform.md

 that they are the "nuclei" of future Workers' Councils which would supposedly come from their own organisational expansion.
-They are fundamentally minority interventional organisations: no revolutionary mass self-organisation of the proletariat is evisageable outside of a revolutionary moment -- it cannot be "prefigured".
+They are fundamentally minority interventional organisations: no revolutionary mass self-organisation of the proletariat is envisageable outside of a revolutionary moment -- it cannot be "prefigured".

 ## Dictatorship of the Proletariat